-• Third line in display: Zone 1 indicates the zone programmed to this device which, in this example, is Input Zone 1.

-- Fourth line in display: - ✓ Time; the current time in this example is 10:00A which represents 10:00 AM - ✓ Date; the current month, day and year in this example is 09 for September, 18 for the 8th day of the month and 14 for the year 2014
+- Second line in display: - <ADJ>; refers to the user programmed adjective descriptor from library list resident in the control panel or custom entry via PC. - <NOUN>; refers to the user programmed noun descriptor from library list resident in the control panel or custom entry via PC. - Third line in display: Zone 1 indicates the zone programmed to this device which, in this example, is Input Zone 1. - Fourth line in display: - Time; the current time in this example is 10:00A which represents 10:00 AM - Date; the current month, day and year in this example is 09 for September, 23 for the 23rd day of the month, and 14 for the year 2014